Are You Facing a Federal Tax Lien?

 The Notice of Federal Tax Lien publicly notifies your creditors that the IRS has a claim against your property.
 This lien equally applies to any property acquired by you after the Notice of Federal Tax Lien is filed.

 The filing of a Notice of Federal Tax Lien may appear on your credit report and may harm your credit rating.
-Even after an IRS tax lien is released and removed from your county records, Credit Reporting Agencies may retain the record of a lien.
+Even after an IRS tax lien release and tax lien removal from your county records, Credit Reporting Agencies may retain the record of a lien.
 By some estimates, those records will be dropped from your credit report after 15 years.

 An IRS lien will also limit your freedom to sell your home, car or any other assets.
 Should you sell property under lien, the IRS will have a claim to any money generated from the sale.